jsindorf/jsindorf.github.io/_pages/undergrad/sure.md

 ## Poster
 <object data="{{ site.url }}{{ site.baseurl }}/_pages/undergrad/sureprogram/Sure Poster_Sindorf.pdf" width="1000" height="1000" type='application/pdf'></object>

+## Button Position Demonstration
+The following video shows an example of the position storage buttons on the controller.
+One position is saved, and a new position is found.
+The new position can then be saved to a different button.
+With two positions saved, both buttons can be toggled to return to both stored positions.
+Storing positions in laser cell micropatterning is an essential component in the controller design as there are two areas of interest.
+Those include an input where cells are fed through microfluidics, and the patterning structure, where cells are placed.
+The system has to be able to move between both positions as it would be difficult to find precise positions each time when multiple cells are required.
+In general, the laser is able to capture a cell from the inlet, then drop it into a mold or structure that contains material to bind the cell in place.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Rrp32XyTWDg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Write Up
 <object data="{{ site.url }}{{ site.baseurl }}/_pages/undergrad/sureprogram/SURE_paper_Sindorf.pdf" width="1000" height="1000" type='application/pdf'></object>
 <br><br>